 Finding: The subject site is in the Taft Village Core (TVC) zone.
 The uses allowed by any property owner owning property in the TVC zone are listed in LCMC 17.45.020.
 Allowed uses include, but are not limited to, bed and breakfast accommodations; hotels and motels with 10 units or less; vacation rental dwellings; restaurants; financial institutions; mixed-use developments; personal service establishments such as barber/beauty/nail shops, health/athletic clubs, travel agent, and therapeutic massage; single-unit dwellings; attached single-unit dwellings; duplexes; multi-unit dwellings; manufactured homes; and four-flat dwellings.
 Any of the allowed uses in the TVC zone could reasonably be expected to occur on the site if the site was not in the natural resource overlay zone.
-Strict adherence to Chapter 17.46 LCMC precludes development in the natural resource overlay zone, thereby effectively precluding the use of the site for any of the allowed uses in the TVC zone that any other property owner in the TVC zone is allowed to do.
+Strict adherence to Chapter 17.46 LCMC precludes development in the natural resource overlay zone, thereby effectively precluding the use of the site for any of the allowed uses in the TVC zone is allowed to do.